hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 So, the script `makecrypt.pl` is only run once to create the data safe.
 To open and close the safe afterwards, the scripts `mosa_new` and `umosa_new` are used.

 The scripts `mosa_new` and `umosa_new` can also be renamed lateron if needed.
-It doesn't really matter, how they're called.
+It doesn't really matter, what they're called.

 License of `makecrypt.pl` : GNU GPL, version 3 (or above).